timescale/docs/self-hosted/index.md

 </CloudTrial />

 However, if you want to run Timescale locally on your own hardware, you can download the TimescaleDB PostgreSQL extension.
-For more information about how to install self-hosted TimescaleDB, the
+For information about installing self-hosted TimescaleDB, the
 [self-hosted installation section][self-hosted-install].

 Self-hosted TimescaleDB is community supported.
 For additional help with your